2026 Straight Talk Wireless 500 predictions, odds, start time: NASCAR at Phoenix picks from proven model

 Mike McClure's computer model reveals its surprising picks and NASCAR Phoenix props for the Straight Talk Wireless 500 2026 on Sunday

 NASCAR continues its journey West as the action moves from Texas to Phoenix this week for the 2026 Straight Talk Wireless 500 at Phoenix Raceway in Avondale, Ariz.
 Tyler Reddick is off to a dominant start to the season, winning all three races thus far.
 He showed his versatility last week, winning at a road course after his first two victories came on speedways.
-Despite that red-hot start, Reddick is not one of the four co-favorites this week in the 2026 Straight Talk Wireless 500 odds via FanDuel Sportsbook.
+Despite that red-hot start, Reddick is +1600 in the 2026 Straight Talk Wireless 500 odds via FanDuel Sportsbook.

-Those are Christopher Bell, Ryan Blaney, Kyle Larson and Denny Hamlin, all at +650.
-Reddick is a bit further down the NASCAR odds board at +1300.
+Ryan Blaney is the favorite at +380, followed by pole-sitter Joey Logano (+500), Kyle Larson (+750) and Christopher Bell (+850) on the NASCAR at Phoenix odds board.
 The race begins at 3:30 p.m.
 ET on Sunday.
 Before making any 2026 Straight Talk Wireless 500 picks or NASCAR at Phoenix predictions, you need to see the projected leaderboard from Mike McClure's proven model.

 Bet NASCAR at Phoenix with the latest FanDuel promo code and get $100 in bonus bets instantly at FanDuel if your first $5+ bet wins: